180,000 Minnesota seniors register for COVID-19 vaccine lottery

 "It didn't take long at all," said Craig Vanderah of Prior Lake, who signed on at 4:55 a.m. before the new system launched five minutes later.
 "It told me right away that it would take 15 minutes."

 Like others, Vanderah experienced problems last week.
-He was able to put himself on the waiting list but was unsuccessful getting the same thing for his wife.
+He was able to get himself on the waiting list but was unsuccessful getting the same thing for his wife.

 "It just jammed up and nothing happened," he said.
 "We got nowhere with that last week."

-Several report that they were confused about where and when they will be assigned for the vaccine if they do get picked.
+Several reported that they were confused about where and when they will be assigned for the vaccine if they do get picked.

 "I managed to get my 79-year-old husband registered this morning through the state but I have no idea what that means in terms of an actual, scheduled shot," said Mary Jane Miller of Chanhassen.